-Locations of landfills currently listed in the VLR show as green or yellow squares or shapes on the Victoria Unearthed map.
+Locations of landfills currently listed in the VLR show as olive-green or yellow squares or shapes on the Victoria Unearthed map.
 Shapes may only be visible when you zoom in on the map to a scale of 1:250,000 or less.
-Green squares or shapes indicate the landfill is operating and yellow squares or shapes indicate the landfill is closed.
+Olive-green squares or shapes indicate the landfill is operating and yellow squares or shapes indicate the landfill is closed.

-When you click on a VLR location on the map (by turning the dataset on and tapping Identify in the top toolbar of the map), you will receive a range of information that may include the type of waste accepted by that particular landfill and its years of operation.
+When you click on a VLR location on the map (by turning the dataset on and tapping Identify in the top toolbar of the map), you will receive a range of information that may include the type of waste accepted by that landfill and its years of operation.